 In the summer, rising juniors and seniors can do an internship at a local business or organization.
 Past opportunities have included positions at Roanoke Opera; Novozymes Biological, Inc.; Roanoke Regional Partnership; Woods & Rogers Law Firm; Roanoke Star Soccer and The Science Museum of Western Virginia, to name a few.

 Many private schools talk about the importance of "character," but what does that look like?
 At North Cross, we develop students of the world, not just of the classroom.
 We encourage a sense of responsibility that extends beyond themselves and their immediate environment.
 Community Service is a mainstay of an Upper Schooler's experience.
-Each year, each advisory group will spend hours at a local humanitarian aid organization (in 2017-18, North Cross is partnering with the Rescue Mission).
+Each year, each advisory group will spend hours at a local humanitarian aid organization (in 2017-18, North Cross partnered with the Rescue Mission, volunteering a total of over 1,200 hours).
 In addition, students have a number of service hours that must be completed each year independently.

 A global perspective naturally results from traveling to foreign countries.
 As such, students have many opportunities to travel abroad, beginning in the Middle School.
 They'll also listen to speakers and presenters as we bring lecturers and innovative thinkers to campus with our community-wide CrossCurrents Annual Speaker and Dialogue Series.